docker/docs/compose/compose-file/index.md

 > [Added in version 3.4 file format](compose-versioning.md#version-34)

 Set a custom name for this volume.
-The name field can be used to reference networks which contain special characters.
+The name field can be used to reference networks that contain special characters.
 The name is used as is and will **not** be scoped with the stack name.

     version: '3.4'